octobercms/docs/3.x/cms/resources/multisite.md

 October CMS is configured to automatically detect a matching site based on the browser's preferred language when the following conditions are met.

-- The primary site has a CMS route prefix set
+- All sites in the group have a prefix set
 - There are no other sites matching the base URL

 For example, if the primary site is **English** with a route prefix of `/en` and another site **French** has a prefix of `/fr` then the following behavior can be observed.